plausible/website/_articles/lightweight-web-analytics.md

   can have a significant effect on the page load time of your website.
 permalink: /lightweight-web-analytics
 ---
 Plausible Analytics script weighs less than 1 KB.
-That's 75 times smaller than the Google Analytics Global Site Tag.
-Plausible will reduce your page weight and will stop your site from loading slow.
+That's at least 75 times smaller than the Google Analytics Global Site Tag.
+Plausible will reduce your page weight and will prevent your site from loading slow.

 Having a fast loading website is one of the key elements of modern web development.
 Replacing your website analytics script from Google Analytics to a lightweight web analytics tool such as [Plausible Analytics](https://plausible.io/) can have a significant effect on the page load time and the carbon footprint too.
 Let's take a closer look.